Syphdias/switch-pulseaudio-sink/README.md

 ## Installing
 Just put the script to a place you like and create a cool shortcut.
 ## Contributions
-If you like to contribute to this Repository, just open a PR and i will have a look at it.
+If you like to contribute to this Repository, just open a PR and I will have a look at it.
 ## License
 MIT License

 Copyright (c) 2020 Syphdias